Dr. Tim Humphry

 Outside of Work

 I play a lot of volleyball wherever I go.
 I like two-man sand volleyball the best.
 I also enjoy working on cars (including my own!), and I am a determined amateur woodworker when I can find the time to build things.
 I go backpacking once a year with my dad, for about a week.
-That’s always enjoyable, but I am by no means addicted to hiking!

-My lab these days (2013 onward) is investigating the synthesis and reactivity of sulfate esters that have been identified as significant air pollutants.
+My lab is investigating the synthesis and reactivity of sulfate esters that have been identified as significant air pollutants.
 This project is being conducted in collaboration with Professor Betsy Stone, an environmental spectroscopist at the University of Iowa.
 The rationale behind the project is pretty straightforward: in order to know what to do about “air pollution,” it is necessary to know exactly which molecules are in the air, and what affects they have on the environment, or on people who breathe them.

 Using highly sensitive mass spectrometry, Dr Stone’s group detects and tentatively identifies tiny samples of the esters.
 The Humphry group then attempts to make the esters in the lab in order to confirm the suggested structure.
 Once a specific ester is made, we will conduct kinetic trials to determine how stable the ester is, what conditions are needed to degrade it, and the mechanism of the degradation.
-Much is known about the class of molecules called “sulfate esters,” but not much is known about any of these specific molecules, so there is a lot to do!
+Much is known about the class of molecules called “sulfate esters,” but not much is known about any of these specific molecules, so there is a lot to do.